The Science Faculty strives to prepare pupils for a life of science understanding, beginning at the start of Year 7.

 · To foster enjoyment and excitement in science through findings answer to questions about the world and the Universe.

-· To continue to develop an increasingly interlinked body of knowledge across ten “big ideas” revisited and expanded upon each year.
+· To continue to develop an increasingly interlinked body of scientific knowledge.

 · To continue to learn how to carry out scientific enquiry, through investigative work and learning about scientific discoveries.